Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Silver Week: Japanese Public Holidays in September

-Since many people will be leaving Tokyo for their hometowns, metropolitan routes headed for the countryside will be crowded for the first half of Silver Week, and countryside routes bound for cities will be crowded for the latter half.
-Be aware of this pattern and you might be able to avoid some traffic while traveling.
+Since many people will be leaving Tokyo to visit their hometowns, metropolitan routes heading to the countryside tend to be crowded during the first half of Silver Week.
+Conversely, routes from the countryside back to the cities are usually busy in the latter half.

 The Best Destinations During Silver Week